 The Headteacher, Lady Maria Satchwell, and Governors are committed to working together to create and maintain a safe learning environment for the students and young people attending the Academy.
-The Headteacher and Governors will follow the specific guidance as set out in 'Keeping Children Safe in Education' (KSIE) September 2016 and will ensure that:
+The Headteacher and Governors will follow the specific guidance as set out in Chapters 2 & 3 of 'Working Together to Safeguard Children' 2018 and 'Keeping Children Safe in Education' (KSIE) September 2018 and will ensure that:

-- Clear arrangements are in place to encourage, facilitate and support the reporting of child welfare concerns, including instances where students are missing from the Academy - That a Designated Lead is available at all times whilst students are under direct supervision of Academy staff - Provision is made for appropriate training, induction, support and supervision for Designated Leads and other members of the Academy's community and workforce - The Academy works with the Telford and Wrekin Local Authority Designated Officers (LADO) and appropriate partner agencies proactively to safeguard students - Records relating to Safeguarding are kept safely and shared appropriately - Appropriate Safeguarding policies are adopted, monitored and evaluated which will include areas such as: - Child Protection - o Bullying, Harassment and Discrimination - o Behaviour Management - o Health and Safety including use of equipment and provision of first aid - E-Safety and acceptable use policy - Academy trips, placements, outdoor activities - Drugs and substance misuse - Meeting the needs of students with special medical conditions - o Intimate care - Meeting the needs of students in disseminating prescribed medications - Academy security E-Safety policy - o Emergency Procedures Plan - Whistle Blowing - The Academy premises are safe and that the Academy grounds are not open to unwanted intruders.
+- Clear arrangements are in place to encourage, facilitate and support the reporting of child welfare concerns, including instances where students are missing from the Academy - That a Designated Lead is available at all times whilst students are under direct supervision of Academy staff - Provision is made for appropriate training, induction, support and supervision for Designated Leads and other members of the Academy's community and workforce - The Academy works with the Telford and Wrekin Local Authority Designated Officers (LADO) and appropriate partner agencies proactively to safeguard students - Records relating to Safeguarding are kept safely and shared appropriately - Where our Academy uses alternative provision and work experience placements we continue to be responsible for the safeguarding of that pupil as identified in Part 3 of KCSIE 2018.
+Therefore, the Academy will obtain written confirmation from the setting that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that the Academy would otherwise perform in respect of its own staff. - Appropriate Safeguarding policies are adopted, monitored and evaluated which will include areas such as: - Child protection and safeguarding - Suicide intervention - Bullying, harassment and discrimination - Behaviour management - Health and Safety including use of equipment and provision of first aid - E-Safety and acceptable use policy - Academy trips, placements, outdoor activities - Drugs and substance misuse - Code of conduct for staff and governors - Meeting the needs of students with special medical conditions - Intimate care - Meeting the needs of students in disseminating prescribed medications - Academy security - Issues which may be specific to our local area or population - Emergency procedures plan - Whistleblowing - The Academy premises are safe and that the Academy grounds are not open to unwanted intruders.
 This is continually monitored through CCTV coverage across the Academy and by Security in the Gatehouse.
 All visitors report to Reception.
 The identity of the visitor is checked and a record is made in the visitors' book.
-Visitors are not left unsupervised within the Academy. - Appointments to staff positions and other roles within the Academy community are made following the safer recruitment guidance within Part 3 KSIE September 2016 and all appropriate vetting checks have been completed. - Safer recruitment training has been completed by appropriate members of selection panels. - The Academy's single central record of recruitment and vetting checks covering all staff and others identified by the Academy as having regular contact with students is kept up-to-date in line with Ofsted requirements - The Designated Governor Safeguarding Lead has a Workbook of roles and responsibilities available which will ensure the completion of the Safeguarding s11 audit, on a yearly basis-TWSCB s11 Safeguarding Self Assessment Toolkit Audit for Governors.
+Visitors are not left unsupervised within the Academy. - Appointments to staff positions and other roles within the Academy community are made following the safer recruitment guidance within Part 3 KSIE September 2018 and all appropriate vetting checks have been completed.

+- Safer recruitment training has been completed by appropriate members of selection panels. - The Academy's single central record of recruitment and vetting checks covering all staff and others identified by the Academy as having regular contact with students is kept up-to-date in line with Ofsted requirements - The Designated Governor Safeguarding Lead has a Workbook of roles and responsibilities available which will ensure the completion of the Safeguarding s11 audit, on a yearly basis-TWSCB s11 Safeguarding Self Assessment Toolkit Audit for Governors.
 These will be supplied by the Telford & Wrekin Council Safeguarding Children in Education Officer.